-You will be charged the full amount of tax on your interest if you don't supply your Tax File Number - make sure you've got it at hand when you're filling out your application, or make sure to supply it afterwards if you don't.
+You will be charged the full amount of tax on your interest if you don't supply your Tax File Number – make sure you've got it at hand when you're filling out your application, or be sure to supply it afterwards if you don't.

 3. Or print and fill out the form